 Then we found Bill Whitstine in Florida who runs Mold-dog.com, sniffing out sources of mould in your home; extremely useful for anyone suffering from a mould allergy.
-Bill says: ‘We have dogs trained all over the world, we have sold 11 bedbug detection dogs between Switzerland and France, none in the UK yet, but its really not that difficult.
-I travel to Europe once the dog is trained and teach the company the proper use, maintaining certification, etc. Skype is a wonderful tool for us to use with the customers.
+Bill says: ‘We have dogs trained all over the world, we have sold 11 bedbug detection dogs between Switzerland and France.
+I travel to Europe once the dog is trained and teach the company the proper use, maintaining certification, and the like.
 We also have dogs in Japan, Spain, all over Canada and also train dogs for food allergy detection such as peanuts, tree nuts, etc.’

-Three years later, in 2009, we tracked down AngelServiceDogs in Colorado who sniff out a range of allergic substances – and they are certainly very much still in operation.
-Indeed you can see pictures of Geo, Dotty, Brie and Molly all of whose families have started websites either to raise money to get their dogs, or to report on how they are getting on.
+Three years later, in 2009, we tracked down AngelServiceDogs in Colorado who sniff out a range of allergic substances.
+Indeed you can see pictures of Dotty, Brie and Molly all of whose families have started websites either to raise money to get their dogs, or to report on how they are getting on.

-And now my colleague John Scott has sent me a cutting about gluten-sniffing dogs….
-A report in the Lansing State Journal tells the story of super-sensitive celiac Dawn Scheu and her gluten-sniffing German short haired pointer, Willow.
+Now, my colleague has sent me searching about gluten-sniffing dogs….
+A report in the Lansing State Journal tells the story of super-sensitive celiac Dawn Scheu and her gluten-sniffing German shorthaired pointer, Willow.

 Working my way on down the Google search options I also found the Georgia K9 Academy (in Ohio, as far as I can make out) who offer straight obedience training but also train assistance and support dogs.
 They specialise in ‘seizure detection companion’ dogs who can sense and warn of an oncoming seizure, and autistic companion dogs, but they also train ‘peanut dogs’.